ankitk721/system-design-notes/rate_limiter.md

     - We can fail open to let in the request when we fail to determine limit or fail-close when we run into failure.
 This is a tradeoff discussion.
     - Fail open would preserve CX but leave the door open for abuse.
 - Token refill strategy.
-    - Via a cron refill worker: More cpu utilization by having consntantly someone crawl and update tokens.
+    - Via a cron refill worker: More cpu utilization by having constantly someone crawl and update tokens.
     - Lazy refill: when needed, we refill and calculate, CPU efficient with minor latency impact if at all.
 - Per-region limits